MicrosoftDocs/machine-learning-server-docs/microsoft-r/rebranding-microsoft-r-server.md

 Upgrading from R Server to Machine Learning Server is as easy as ever.
 The R analytics and web services you developed under R Server will continue to work under Machine Learning Server.

-1. Follow these instructions to upgrade to Machine Learning Server on [Windows](heidi-to-provide-upgrade-win.md), [Linux](heidi-to-provide-upgrade-linux.md), and [Hadoop](heidi-to-provide-upgrade-hadoop.md).
+1. Follow [these instructions to install Machine Learning Server](install/machine-learning-server-install.md) on Windows, Linux, and Hadoop.

 1. Don't forget to [upgrade your web and compute nodes](operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) if you are operationalizing your analytics.